-Atlantoaxial (AA) luxation is a condition in which instability, or excessive movement, is present between the first two vertebrae within the neck.
+Atlantoaxial (AA) luxation is a condition in which instability or excessive movement is present between the first two vertebrae within the neck.
 This spinal disorder is most commonly seen in young, small breed dogs, such as Toy Poodles, Miniature Poodles, Yorkshire Terriers, Pomeranians, and Chihuahuas.
 Less commonly, however, large breed dogs and even cats can be affected.

 The first two bones in the neck are called the atlas and the axis.
 The atlas is the first neck bone located closest to the skull.
 The axis, the second bone in the neck, sits immediately behind the atlas.
-The bones are held together by a series of ligaments, and also by the structure of the bone itself.
+The bones are held together by a series of ligaments and by the structure of the bone itself.
 The axis has a process, called the dens, that extends forward and fits against the atlas, helping to stabilize the connection between these two bones.

 What causes atlantoaxial luxation?

 Atlantoaxial luxation can be caused by trauma, hereditary factors, or a combination of these two factors.

 In the case of trauma, forceful flexion of the neck can cause damage to the atlantoaxial joint.
 Ligaments that stabilize the joint may be torn or the dens may be broken off the axis.
 These injuries can occur in any breed of dog at any age if the right forces are applied.

 In some small breed dogs, however, hereditary factors may contribute to an abnormal atlantoaxial joint.
 In many cases, the dens is abnormally shaped, interfering with how the atlas and axis fit together.
 This can contribute to a situation in which even minimal trauma can cause a failure of the ligaments, leading to instability between the atlas and axis.
 This instability compresses the spinal cord, leading to neurologic signs.